'How many more can we take?' screams a Daily Mail headline. Photo: Gideon via Flickr.

 19th June 2014

 The quest for never-ending economic growth demands high levels of immigration, writes Rupert Read - as do the demands of capital for pools of educated, needy, obeisant, low waged workers.
-Can we love individual immigrants, but hate mass immigration?
+Can we love individual immigrants, while opposing mass immigration?

 High levels of immigration create a more divided society, socially and economically, and ecologically weaker and less resilient.